trussworks/terraform-aws-s3-private-bucket/README.md

 control_object_ownership = true
 ```

-This will disable S3 access control lists for the bucket and set object
+The above will disable S3 access control lists for the bucket and set object
 ownership to `BucketOwnerEnforced`.

 - Option 2: Preserve existing bucket configuration as-is.